 An acute wrist strain may occur from a sudden force, usually bending the wrist quickly or beyond its natural movement or over leading it by striking a golf club or similar against an immovable object.
 A chronic wrist strain may be a repetitive strain injury, which occurs following repeated movements of the wrist.
 In this case, degeneration of the tendons in the wrist is more likely to be an accurate diagnosis rather than a tear.

-A wrist sprain is a common wrist injur in sport, usually caused by a significant impact like a fall.
+A wrist sprain is a common wrist injury in sport, usually caused by a significant impact like a fall.
 There are different grades of a sprain, depending on their severity, but they can all cause significant pain.

 Sprained wrist symptoms